vdm-io/redmine-theme-gitmike/README.md

 ==============

 This is github-like theme for Redmine.
-It is based on A1 theme version 1.0.3 by Kirill Bezrukov www.redminecrm.com.
+It is based on A1 theme version 1.0.3 by Kirill Bezrukov www.redminecrm.com. (adapted for VDM)

 ![gitmike screnshot](./screenshot.png)